Meet The Team

 She has since had 8 years experience working in a wide variety of specialisms at St George’s Hospital.

-She is new to the team and is based at our Crystal Palace Clinic.
 Her specialism of interest is Women’s Health, which involves a wide range of conditions, from pelvic girdle pain, carpel tunnel syndrome, through to incontinence.
 She has had further training in Pilates and Acupuncture, and advanced Manual Therapy for the Pelvic Floor training with Maeve Whelan.

 Annabelle is a huge advocate of exercise, and feels it is very necessary for a healthy body and soul.
 She loves yoga, ballet or just lots of walking.
 She has two small children so (in theory) spare time would involve lots of yoga, theatre and travel!

 Anthony studied Physiotherapy at the University of Brighton and is also a qualified sports massage therapist.
 Since graduating Anthony has worked in the private sector specialising in sports injuries and medico legal cases.